 Fireworks

-Garfield County passed an ordinance prohibiting the use, sale, and possession of fireworks in unincorporated areas, due to extreme fire danger.
+Garfield County has passed an ordinance prohibiting the use, sale, and possession of fireworks in unincorporated areas throughout the year.
+This prohibition, which typically excludes the dates between May 31 and July 5 of any year due to a state statute, was enacted throughout the year due to a finding of high fire danger.

 Fireworks cautions and restrictions across Garfield County